The mysterious Middle Ages

 On one such trip to Stratford-upon-Avon he managed to impregnate a woman who was eight years his senior.
 When he returned home a couple of months later and learned that the lady was desperate a wedding was arranged in some haste and six months later she bore him a daughter.
 Two years after that, Ann Hathaway gave birth to twins -- a boy and a girl.

-Meanwhile, the vast estates inherited by Edward de Vere slowly evaporated throughout his lifetime, largely as a result of his own carelessness and poor judgement.
+Meanwhile, Edward de Vere's vast inheritance of disparate estates steadily evaporated throughout his lifetime, largely as a result of his own carelessness, extravagance and poor judgement.

 Copyright © 2026 Brilliant Ape - All Rights Reserved.